 A Comprehensive School Safety Plan was developed by the district in order to comply with Senate Bill 187 of 1997.
 The plan provides students and staff a means to ensure a safe and orderly learning environment.
 Key elements of the Comprehensive School Safety Plan include child abuse reporting procedures; teacher notification of dangerous pupils procedures; disaster response procedures; procedures for safe entering to, and exiting from, school; sexual harassment policy; suspension and expulsion policies; dress code; and discipline policies.
 The school evaluates the plan annually and updates the plan as needed.
-The plan is updated and reviewed annually with our school staff.
+The plan was reviewed with our school staff and last updated on January 15, 2020, with the School Site Council.
 El Morro incorporates the Positive Behavior and Intervention Support (PBIS) Model, Multi-Tiered System of Support and the Character Counts pillars of Caring, Respect, Responsibility, Citizenship, Fairness and Trustworthiness to support an atmosphere of inclusion and respect among staff and students.

-Suspensions and Expulsions

-School 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the School 2016-17 2017-18 2018-19

-Suspensions Rate 0.8 0.0 0.4
+Suspensions Rate 0.0 0.4 0.8

 Expulsions Rate 0.0 0.0 0.0

-District 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the District 2016-17 2017-18 2018-19

-Suspensions Rate 1.9 1.3 1.6
+Suspensions Rate 1.3 1.6 1.8

-Expulsions Rate 0.1 0.0 0.1
+Expulsions Rate 0.0 0.1 0.1

-State 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the State 2016-17 2017-18 2018-19

-Suspensions Rate 3.7 3.7 3.5
+Suspensions Rate 3.6 3.5 3.5

 Expulsions Rate 0.1 0.1 0.1